A Survey of PPG's Application in Authentication: Acquisition and Conditioning

-With the popularity of mobile devices, mobile phone cameras have also been studied for PPG signals acquisition \cite{dall2020prediction}.
-However, the method of collecting by mobile phone camera is easily affected by the pressing position and pressure of fingertips and light conditions.
+Mobile phone cameras have become an easy choice to acquire PPG signals because mobile devices are widely popular \citep{Lovisotto9150630,ortiz2022biometric}.
+However, poor light conditions and frequent vibrations often affect the quality of PPG signals collected by mobile phone cameras.
 Reliable cardiac motion patterns could only be obtained with the proper camera configuration and sufficient light entering the camera.
-Too low or too high flashlight illumination can reduce pixel sensitivity when capturing cardiac motion patterns from the camera.
-Thus, we need to adjust the camera configuration (i.e., flash intensity, ISO) to complement the variation of ambient light \cite{Liu3326093}.
-Dynamically selecting the pixels in the video captured by the camera, such as only a subset of most sensitive pixels to heart motion or removing invalid pixel points, can improve the signal-to-noise ratio of heart measurements.
+Excessive (too low or too high) flashlight illumination reduces pixel sensitivity when capturing cardiac motion patterns from the camera.
+Thus, the camera configuration (i.e., flash intensity, ISO settings) needs adjustment to offset the variation of ambient light \citep{Liu3326093}.
+Dynamically selecting the pixels in the video captured by the camera, such as only a subset of the most sensitive pixels to heart motion or removing invalid pixel points, can improve the signal-to-noise ratio of heart measurements.

 Since PPG sensors consist of LED and photodetector with specific spectral sensitivity and emission wavelengths, subtle differences in such devices are common.
-These signals collected from different devices can be considered as data from different domains.
-This problem can be handled by applying cross-domain adaptation methods \cite{Zhu8237506}.
-It is possible to eliminate the DC component of the signal by adding an amplifier bias adjustment circuit, obtaining a high signal-to-noise ratio AC component from the original PPG signal \cite{Yongbo4406656}.
+These signals collected from different devices can be considered data from different domains.
+This problem can be handled by applying cross-domain adaptation methods \citep{Lee9053604}, like DRANet \citep{lee2021dranet} and PCS \citep{yue2021prototypical}.
+They are usually applied to vision-related tasks.
+It is possible to eliminate the non-pulsatile component of the signal by adding an amplifier bias adjustment circuit, obtaining a high signal-to-noise ratio pulsatile component from the original PPG signal \citep{Yongbo4406656}.
 Improvements from a hardware perspective result in better signal quality and make identification data processing easier.